MediaComem/rps/README.md

 cd rps
 npm ci

-# Create a PostgreSQL user and database both named "rps".
+# Create a PostgreSQL user named "rps".
+sudo -u postgres createuser --pwprompt rps

+# Create an empty PostgreSQL database named "rps" and owned by the "rps" user.
-sudo -u postgres createuser --pwprompt rps sudo -u postgres createdb --owner rps rps
+sudo -u postgres createdb --owner rps rps

 # Create a .env file and edit it to adapt the PostgreSQL connection URL